iqlusioninc/veriform/spec/draft-veriform-spec.md

 implementations MUST NOT implement any algorithms besides the ones specifically enumerated below.

-Each algorithm is identified by an all-upper-case alphanumeric short code of variable length.
-These short codes SHOULD be used by all implementations as the name of the constant or enum variant identifying these algorithms.
+Each algorithm is identified by an all-lower-case alphanumeric short code of variable length.
+These short codes SHOULD be used by all implementations as the name of the constant or enum variant identifying these algorithms (using case conventions of the given language).

 Conforming implementations MUST support selectable hash functions, and MUST NOT be implemented in such a way that a single hash function is hard coded into the implementation in an unselectable/inextensible manner.

-### "SHA256"
+### "sha256"

 The United States of America (USA) Federal Information Processing Standard (FIPS) Secure Hash Algorithms (SHAs) specifies a suite of hash functions with varying digest and block sizes.

-Of these, SHA-256, as described in [RFC6234], is supported as a hash function for use with Verihash.
+Of these, SHA-256, as described in [@!RFC6234], is supported as a hash function for use with Verihash.
 This function is mandatory to implement for all confirming Verihash implementations, i.e. conforming implementations MUST implement SHA-256.